15 Signs Your Headache Could Be Something More Serious

 A headache is so bad it wakes you up

-This isn’t going to sound good, but one of the toughest cancers to diagnose is brain cancer, according to Dr. Gupta.
-Because there are many forms of brain cancer, few specific symptoms will tip you off to its presence.
-As with skin cancer, you’re best off watching for abrupt changes for your best clue.
-She explains that if a headache is so severe that it wakes you up or is specifically really intense only in the mornings, it’s worth bringing up with your doctor.
+Dr. Gupta explains that if a headache is so severe that it wakes you up or is specifically really intense only in the mornings, tell your doctor as an onset of increasing morning headaches that wake you from sleep could be due to increased pressure from a mass or tumor.
 “The only way to completely rule out causes of a more serious headache is to see a doctor who will order either a CT scan or MRI of your brain and possibly blood vessels, based on your symptoms,” she explains.
 Here are 8 types of headaches–and how to get rid of them.

 If your neck is stiff or you have a fever

-With only 20,000 cases in the U.S. each year, meningitis is thankfully rare.
-This bacterial infection causes a dangerous inflammation of the membranes covering your brain and spinal cord.
-If your headache is coupled with a high fever and your neck becomes sore, Tania Dempsey, MD, says to see a doctor immediately.
+Meningitis is an inflammation of the tough membrane that surrounds the brain and spinal cord, and it can be caused by viruses, bacteria, or other factors.
+Bacterial meningitis tends to be more serious than viral infections, but thankfully it is relatively rare.
+About 4,000 people get bacterial meningitis each year in the US.
+If you have a sudden severe headache coupled with a high fever and your neck becomes sore, Tania Dempsey, MD, recommends seeing a doctor immediately.
 While the majority of patients do recover from this illness, it needs to be treated promptly.

 Your headache just won’t quit